FAQs (How to Apply)

 How much does it cost to study abroad?

 Generally, a term abroad costs approximately $650 more than a term on campus.
 With the exception of work-study, all financial aid you receive on campus applies to the program.
 The term abroad fee covers tuition, room, board, health excursion and all group excursions.
-Arrangements and the cost of round-trip travel are the responsibility of each individual student.
+Arrangements and the cost of round-trip travel, passport and visa fee's are the responsibility of each individual student.

 What is the difference between a term abroad and an exchange?